MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 | **Project Operations integration project expenses export entity (msdyn\_expenses)** | Yes | No | N\A | No | N\A |
 | **Project Operations integration entity for hour estimates (msdyn\_resourceassignments)** | Yes | No | N\A | No | N\A |

-To refresh the entity open the it&#39;s details by clicking on the map name and click Refresh entities button.
-Proceed with running the map once refresh is complete.
+4. To refresh the entity, select the map name, and then select **Refresh entities**.
+5. Proceed with running the map after the refresh is complete.

 ![Refresh Map](./media/20RefreshMapping.png)

-Make sure the map in the table is in Running state before you proceed with enabling the next map.
-Running maps with larger number of prerequisites might take some time.
+Before you enable the next map, verify that the map in the table is in a state of **Running**.
+Running maps with a larger number of prerequisites might take some time.

-To run a map with prerequisites, turn on toggle Show related entity maps.
-If table indicates Prerequisite initial sync as No, make sure initial sync flag is OFF in all the prerequisite maps before running it.
+To run a map with prerequisites, enable the **Show related entity maps** toggle.
+If the table indicates **Prerequisite initial sync** is **No**, verify that the **Initial sync** flag is **Off** in all the prerequisite maps before you run it.

 ![Run Map](./media/21RunMap.png)

-Lastly validate all Project related maps are in the running state:
+6. Validate all project related maps are in the running state.

 ![All Maps Running](./media/22AllMapsRunning.png)

-You have now successfully provisioned and configured Project Operations environment.
+Your Project Operations environment is now provisioned and configured.